ParthPawar10/StackIt/README.md

       •	Node.js (v18.x or later)
       •	npm
    7.2.
 Setup
-      1. Clone the repository: git clone https://github.com/ParthPawar10/StackIt
+      1.Clone the repository: git clone https://github.com/ParthPawar10/StackIt
-      2. Install dependencies: npm install
+      2.Install dependencies: npm install
-      3. Create a .env file from .env.example and populate it with the required environment variables.
+      3.Create a .env file from .env.example and populate it with the required environment variables.
    7.3.
 Common Scripts
       Script	           Description
       npm run dev	   Starts the development server with hot-reloading.